 While Dempsey raised his profile on the global stage, he has improved for the United States national team as well.
 Early in his Stars and Stripes career, critics sometimes complained that Dempsey didn't hustle enough, didn't try hard enough, and generally struggled to replicate his stunning club form.
 They were right (sometimes he floated in and out of games) and wrong (sometimes there were good reasons for him doing so), but Dempsey has rendered it a moot argument.
 He was one of the team's best players during the run-up to the 2010 World Cup, which included a star turn during the 2009 Confederations Cup, and he continues to improve as the squad finds itself under Jurgen Klinsmann.
 The German-born coach, to his credit, recognizes the player he has in Dempsey: "Step by step, we're getting to where the presence of Clint Dempsey makes a huge difference," the German said soon after taking over the U.S. team.
 "It's a huge weapon we have in him.
 His vision on the field, his sharpness, his one-on-one skills, are really top-class.
 I'm going to push him not to be content with anything that happens in the Premier League."

 Dempsey plays anywhere in the attacking third of the field, his skill set better suited to driving forward than winning back balls (although he's willing to get dirty on the defensive side).
 He can get out wide on either of the flanks, but he's better in the withdrawn striker role, which is where his coach prefers him to play.
 "Down the road, I'd like to have two strikers and have a Clint Dempsey underneath, but you also have to adjust," Klinsmann told Sporting News.
-In recent years, Dempsey, more so than anyone on the American team, manages to find the ball near the goal and score when he does.
-He is a clinical finisher on a team that is desperate for them.
+In recent years, Dempsey, more so than anyone on the American team, manages to find the ball near the goal and score when he does, something that allowed him to score twice for the U.S. at the 2014 World Cup.

 "I will push him, hopefully, to another level he can get to."
 (February 2012)